tradingview-pine-seeds/docs/faq.md

 __A:__ Your GitHub repository has a __Check data__ action set-up.
 Validation warnings and errors can be found in its logs.

-#### Q: What if the Check data action in my repository failed after adding a symbol description?
+#### Q: What if the Check data action has failed in my repository after adding a symbol description?

 __A:__ Check that the JSON file in the `symbol_info/` directory has a valid format.
 Refer to [Symbol info format] for more information.